rhel-labs/learn-katacoda/kpatch-apply/step5.md

 # Supporting Kernel Live Patches

-Red Hat will maintain a patchset for a kernel until the next update release is produced (usually about six months).
-Or, in the case of customers with Extended Update Support, for up to a year.
+Red Hat will maintain a patchset for Extended Update Support (EUS) releases for up to a year.
+Kernel Live Patches are made for selected Important and Critical severity CVEs.

 Systems are not meant to run with Kernel Live Patched kernels forever.
 It is expected that after an organization has live patched a running kernel that